thycotic/alm-docs/alm-admin/users-groups-roles/createmanageusers.md

 ## Thycotic One accounts

 Users log into ALM using their **Thycotic One** account.
-You can create a new account at [Thycotic One](https://login.thycotic.com/Account/Login).
+New Users can create an account at [Thycotic One](https://login.thycotic.com/Account/Login).

 ## Creating an ALM User